 Plyometrics definition: A quick and eccentric (muscle-lengthening) muscle contraction immediately followed by a swift and explosive concentric muscle contraction.
 While you quickly complete an eccentric movement, such as dropping to the bottom of a squat position, your muscles load with elastic energy.
 This storing of power from the stretch response is called “amortization.”

 If you pause between the eccentric and concentric contractions too long, you lose the energy created from the amortization.
-To qualify plyometric, you complete a maximal power, concentric movement immediately after the eccentric contraction.
+To qualify as a plyometric exercise, you complete a maximal power, concentric movement immediately after the eccentric contraction.

 The entire concentric-amortization-eccentric process is often referred to as the “stretch-shortening cycle.”